Two stage rocket with commercial Motors.

 The launch in September 2019 unfortunately did not go as planned.
 Despite several delays The Hound 2 was launched, however, the upper stage only reached an altitude of about 2.5 km.
 Unfortunately, the avionic unit broke apart shortly after the launch, the data recording failed and neither of all four on-board cameras could be found afterwards.
 Additionally, the radio communication to the booster was interrupted midflight, which is why the booster couldn´t be recovered.
 A more detailed final report can be found at final report 2019.

-Currently work on an update is ongoing: The Hound 3.
-The most important changes will be:
+During 2020 work on an update is ongoing: The Hound 3.
+The most important changes are:

 - We are working on an avionic unit inside the coupler between the two stages which contains a camera, an autonomous GPS tracker and a GPS independent tracker (“bird finder”).